 - Soft, high-quality fabric for maximum comfort

-- Recognizable, huggable shape (no clinical aid)
+- Recognizable, cuddly shape (not a clinical tool)

 - Suitable for children and adults with autism